Letters of Administration NZ: How to Apply When There Is No Will

 Step 2: Gather the required documents.
 You will need:

 Step 3: Prepare the court documents.
-The application includes:
+The application requires specific High Court forms:

 Step 4: File at the High Court.
 You file the completed application at the Probate Registry.
 The filing fee is $269.
 Simply Probate prepares all documents ready for filing at the Wellington High Court Probate Registry.